Becoming a Bencher

 Successful candidates are told of their election by a Bencher, who will usually be one of the two Benchers who will act as supporters for the new Bencher’s publication to Hall.
 This takes place at a convenient lunchtime during the legal term and involves the brief ceremony known variously as ‘benching’ or ‘dragging in’, when the new Bencher is marched around the Benchers’ table in the Great Hall to the Treasurer’s chair (resisting – but not too much! – as a mark of his or her unworthiness of the honour).
 The senior supporter then presents the candidate to the Treasurer, who responds by formally publishing him or her as a Bencher.

-Members of at least fifteen years Call may also be nominated for consideration at a particular election by at least five other members of the Society.
+Called members may also be nominated for consideration at a particular election by at least five other members of the Society.

 Members may not nominate themselves and members should not be told of their nomination.
 A nomination may be made at any time but is only valid for one election.
 Elections are held twice a year (unless at any particular time Council decides there are no vacancies), culminating in the announcement of new Benchers in May and November.
 A closing date is set for nominations for each election round and any nomination received after that date is retained on file for the next round, unless the nominators ask for it to be withdrawn.